JFisherLab/MutationOrder/README.md

 ### Network file

 Networks are represented in the `.json` format of BMA.
 These can be built and exported using the [BMA web interface](http://biomodelanalyzer.org/).
+An example is given in `example_network.json`.

 ### Mutation file format

-The general format is shown below, and a concrete example is given in `x.csv`.
+The general format is shown below, and a concrete example is given in `example_mutations.csv`.
 Columns correspond to mutated genes and rows to cancer genotypes.
 The file must contain a row labelled "Background", which gives the configuration of the "healthy" initial network.
 Other rows should not mutate the same genes as the background row.